isabella232/enchannel-notebook-backend/README.md

 npm test
 ```

-You can also verify that the code works by hand by opening the test.html file
+You can also verify that the code works by hand by opening the `test.html` file
-in your web browser.
+in your web browser and following the promps.